Kevin Morby’s new album, “Sundowner,” cover art. Johnny Eastlund/Dead Oceans

 Kevin Morby takes another step forward with his latest album “Sundowner” from label Dead Oceans, composed as a collection of stories.
 Released Oct.
 15, many of the songs were written during his move to the midwest.
 Morby’s stands out from earlier releases as he returned to Kansas to write the album and the homecoming influence can be heard sonically all over the album.

 “Sundowner’s” songs come and go like strangers passing through and leaving bits and pieces of things on the table.
 A droning pump organ and Mellotron plays the majority of the songs acting like a backbone for the body of work.
 For Morby, the songs ride along an endless highway of bright skies and days of sparkly mundanity.

-Coming about a year after his 2019 release “Oh My God,” his new album feels like a comedown.“Oh My God” exploded with emotions accented by full arrangements of sound, the newest record feels like sitting in a rocking chair watching days go by or like sand slipping between fingers.
+Coming about a year after his 2019 release “Oh My God,” his new album feels like a comedown.“Oh My God” exploded with emotions accented by full arrangements of sound, his newest album feels like sitting in a rocking chair watching days go by or like sand slipping between fingers.

 Melancholy, stripped down songs of love, loss and discussion of the mundane moments of life otherwise cast away make up this new album.

 The first track “Valley” ensures a warm welcome to his folky narratives with one of the more built-up tracks of the album.
-The clean electric guitar layers itself over the organ sounds and acoustic guitar’s rhythm, which comes together to sound like a drive home at sunset.
-That homesick feeling stays with the listener for the rest of the album.
+The clean electric guitar layers itself over the organ sounds and acoustic guitar’s rhythm, which comes together to sound like a song for a sunset.
+That homesick feeling lingers across the album.